thebearmay/hubitat/heHa/README.md

   8. Turn on the Zigbee radio on the production hub.

 Ongoing Maintenance

   1. Periodically take a backup from production and restore it to the spare to capture any rule or application changes.
   2. After adding a new device to production do a Cloud Backup of production and restore it to the spare; if a zigbee device pair the device to the spare afterwards.
+  3. Re-initialize the Hub Failover app to suspend all other apps.

 In Operation

   •	Failover App on the spare hub does a periodic (configurable) ping of the production hub.
   •	If the production hub fails to respond X (configurable) times: o	Failover app sends shutdown command to production (in case it is up and can’t respond)